 NSW TrainLink Regional Coach trials

-NSW TrainLink is trialling plans to trial new coach connections to better connect regional communities.
+NSW TrainLink is trialling new coach services to better connect regional communities.
 These services are designed to provide new or additional links between:

 - Tamworth and Newcastle

 Each trial aims to provide new connections for commuting, attending medical or business appointments, shopping, recreational activities and catching up with family and friends.

 The trial of the new connections between Tamworth and Newcastle, Tamworth and Dubbo and Tamworth and Port Macquarie started on Monday 12 March 2018.